Operational Emissions

 Our Fleet

-Fuelling our own vehicles accounted for about 2% of our baseline emissions, and we plan to switch 100% of the company fleet to electric vehicles by 2030.
+Fuelling our own vehicles accounted for about 1% of our baseline emissions, and we plan to switch 100% of the company fleet to zero-emission vehicles by 2030.